pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 # Configuration Guide

-This section provides a detailed description of the configuration files used in Trinity-RFT.
+This section provides a detailed description of the configuration files used in **Trinity-RFT**.

 ## Overview

-The configuration of Trinity-RFT is a `yaml` file, which is divided into several parts according to different modules.
-Below is an example of a configuration file:
+The configuration for **Trinity-RFT** is defined in a `YAML` file and organized into multiple sections based on different modules.
+Here's an example of a basic configuration file:

 ```yaml
 project: Trinity-RFT